 Kim E. Barrett, PhD - UCSD

-Dr. Barrett's interests involve epithelial transport and barrier function in human health and disease and its inter- and intra-cellular regulation.
-The laboratory has a primary focus on chloride secretory mechanisms in the gastrointestinal tract.
-Ongoing studies are characterizing intracellular signaling events intrinsic to the epithelium that limit calcium-dependent chloride secretion.
-Dr. Barrett's work uses a broad range of techniques from molecular approaches and studies in cell lines to work using animal models or human tissue specimens.
+Dr. Kim E. Barrett's interests involve epithelial transport and barrier function in human health and disease and its inter- and intracellular regulation.
+The laboratory has a primary focus on chloride secretory mechanisms in the gastrointestinal tract and the pathogenic mechanisms in diseases of epithelial dysfunction.
+Regulatory mechanisms for many electrolyte transport processes converge on the EGF receptor with transactivation of this tyrosine kinase recruiting in MAP kinase-dependent signaling.
+Dr. Barrett's work uses a broad range of techniques from molecular approaches and studies in cell lines to work using animals or human tissue specimens.
 All projects in the laboratory are available for trainee participation.
-Trainees are assigned an independent area, in consultation with Dr. Barrett, and then plays an integral role in matters of experimental design, conduct of the research program, and preparation of findings for presentation in both written and oral formats.
-Dr. Barrett has considerable experience in hosting trainees and has an active program of lab meetings and informal journal clubs that facilitate communication among lab members and develop presentation skills.

 John Chang, MD - UCSD